How to Win Elections Out of Nowhere

 Each of the main parties benefits from having a massive base (tens of millions of people in each case) that by default believes and approves of whatever the party claims because of pre-existing trust and identification.

 A small third party has no such advantage.
-America’s third party by membership is the Libertarian party, who presidential candidate, Gary Johnson, managed only about 3% of the vote in 2016.
+America’s third party by membership is the Libertarian party, whose presidential candidate, Gary Johnson, managed only about 3% of the vote in 2016.
 Whereas Americans have a mixed reaction to the word, and therefore the brand, “Libertarian”, almost none of them currently identifies with it, which means that sticking that (L) label on an otherwise powerful message will tend to increase resistance to it among the general population.
 A specific aspect of the (L) packaging problem is that a voter who doesn’t actually know what it means can only be confused by it on first encounter - and as the old adage goes, a confused customer never buys.
-And mot of those who think they know what it means don’t identify with it or like those who do.
+And most of those who think they do know what it means don’t identify with it or even like people who do.

 For these reasons, it’s critical that Libertarian campaigns cause voters to encounter a properly crafted message, as per the principles above, before they are told that it’s a Libertarian message.
 In this way, cognitive dissonance can be harnessed in its favor.

 To a greater or lesser extent, the same goes for any political campaign that seeks support for a non-mainstream political brand.